12 Tips For Getting Out of a Reading Slump

 • Mathematics: A Very Improbable Story” by Edward Einhorn; “The Greedy Triangle” by Marilyn Burns

-7. Try a Reading Challenge
+7. Participate in a Reading Challenge

 Reading challenges increase reading potential not only in the summertime but throughout the year.
 For many, a reward system for achieving reading goals is all that’s needed to get back into excellent habits.
 Many students do very well with the promise of reading badges or certificates.